tytydraco/yessleep/out/I_saw_myself_in_the_basement.md

 My dad used to work for the military “supply-chain repair,” or something like that.
 His projects were assigned all around the country, which meant my family had to move around a lot.
 I basically grew up eating at highway diners and late-night buffets, living in motels, small two-bedroom apartments, and if we were lucky, a rental house with a big kitchen area.

 His assignments always took two to three weeks.
-The only cities where we stayed for more than a month were New Orleans and Salem.
-Salem was his last job … after that, he quit.
+The only cities where we stayed for more than a month were New Orleans and a small town near Massachusetts.
+That last job … after that, he quit.
 That same day he told us he was a mess.
 I’m not sure what happened on that last job, but something got to him.
 We left town during the night and kept driving for days, stopping to sleep in the shadiest motels.
 I’m not sure Dad ever slept.
 Every night, when I woke up, he was frozen, sitting still at the edge of his bed, looking at the door… waiting for something.

-Two months later we arrived in El Paso, Texas.
+Two months later we settled in a border town in Texas.
 Six months later my mom left.
 Nothing ever came.